 Merida's parents are both played by Irish actors.
 The other people from Dun Broch are likewise played by local Canadian actors.
 Averted only with Merida - played by Scottish actress Amy Manson - and with Macintosh - played by Scottish actor Paul Telfer.

 English actor Stephen Lord puts on a Scottish accent to play Rumple's father Malcolm.

 Fake Shemp: Due to Jared Gilmore being a minor, stand-ins and doubles had to be used for scenes where he wasn't allowed to be on set.

 The Queen's fans are called Evil Regals, Snow White's are the Fairest, the Seven Dwarves' are Team 7, Prince Charming's are Charmers, Ruby's are Little Reds, and Belle's are Beauties.
 Emma's fans were originally called "Team Emma" though "Ugly Ducklings" is becoming more popular.

-I Knew It: Mr. Gold perfectly remembers being Rumplestiltskin.
+Mr. Gold perfectly remembers being Rumplestiltskin.
 Most fans probably guessed it from a mile away, though The Reveal was no less satisfying.

 Surprise (or not)!
 Cora is the Queen of Hearts after all.

 Several people guessed as early as the first season that Henry's father (Neal) is Baelfire.

 Similarly, several fans guessed early on that Cora was the girl in the original Rumplestiltskin fairy tale.